Channel Islands National Park: Geology

 During the Late Pleistocene, all of the islands were much closer to the mainland due to lower sea levels, and between 11,000 and 20,000 years BP, the islands remained connected to each other as Santa Rosae.
 The Pleistocene mammoths swam to Santa Rosae.
 However, the pygmy mammoth underwent dwarfing as the Channel Islands became isolated.
 Another species which became extinct was the "giant" mouse.
 Mammoth remains include those of Mammuthus columbi, while the remains of Mammuthus exilis have been found on San Miguel, Santa Rosa, and Santa Cruz, ranging in age from 12,840 to >47,000 YBP.
 The 1994 Mammuthus exilis discovery on Santa Rosa near Carrington Point, was the first example of an in situ, almost complete, articulated skeleton.

 Other geologic features of note on the islands include beachrock, eolianite, and caliche pseudomorphs.

 Flora and fauna

 More than 2,000 species of plants and animals can be found within the park.
 However, only three land mammals are native to the islands, one of which is the deer mouse (Peromyscus maniculatus) which is known to carry the sin nombre hantavirus.
-The spotted skunk and Channel Islands fox also are native, with the fox endemic to the islands.
+The spotted skunk and island fox also are native, with the fox endemic to the islands.
 The island fence lizard is also endemic to the Channel Islands.
-Other animals in the park include island scrub jay, harbor seal, California sea lion, island fox, spotted skunk, island night lizard, barn owl, American kestrel, horned lark and meadowlark and California brown pelican.
-One hundred and forty-five of these species are unique to the islands and found nowhere else in the world.
+Other animals in the park include island scrub jay, harbor seal, California sea lion, island night lizard, barn owl, American kestrel, horned lark and meadowlark and California brown pelican.
+One hundred and forty-five species are unique to the islands and found nowhere else in the world.
 Marine life ranges from microscopic plankton to the endangered blue whale, the largest animal on earth.
 Archeological and cultural resources span a period of more than 10,000 years.